Women and Smallholder Farming

 9.The role and influence of care work responsibilities on agricultural production: Paige Castellanos, Oxfam, USA;

-10.Confronting masculinities and patriarchal gender norms in agriculture: an overview: Angie Carter, Michigan Tech, USA;
+10.Rebranding and reconstructing masculinity in agriculture: an overview: Angie Carter, Michigan Tech, USA;

 11.Sexuality and women smallholders: Prisca Pfammatter, Kanton Basel-Stadt, Switzerland;